 Strategy:

-- Approach each option as a true or false question.
+- Evaluate each choice independently as true or false.

-- Do not assume the number of correct answers; it can vary.
+- Do not guess based on the number of answers selected previously.

 Hot Spot Questions